Procedural Design Systems: How Sailop Generates Infinite Palettes

 return generateAccentColor(secondaryHue, rng);

-Neutrals (text, borders, muted elements) are generated from the primary hue with decreasing saturation:
+Neutrals (text, borders, muted elements) descend from the primary hue with falling saturation, so even the greys carry a trace of the brand color:

 function generateNeutrals(primaryHue: number) {